Newport Bay Conservancy

 Background Statement

 Newport Bay Conservancy (Newport Bay Naturalists and Friends) is a volunteer-driven organization dedicated to the protection and preservation of Upper Newport Bay (UNB).
-The organization was founded In the 1960s, when local residents opposed plans to turn this wetland into marinas and private docks.
+The organization was founded in the 1960s, when local residents opposed plans to turn this wetland into marinas and private docks.
 The Friends of Newport Bay was formed to support the citizens’ campaign and subsequently evolved into the present-day Conservancy.
 In 1975, UNB was declared a State ecological reserve under the supervision of the California State Department of Fish and Wildlife.
 In 1989, the County of Orange declared the bluffs on the northwest side of UNB a nature preserve.

 Upper Newport Bay (UNB) Ecological Reserve and Nature Preserve are an important habitat, as Southern California's coastal wetlands are of vital ecological, hydrological, and economic significance to the region.
 UNB holds critical nesting, feeding and breeding grounds for many species.
 Many of these species are endangered, including the Ridgway Rail, Belding's Savannah Sparrow and the California Least Tern.